nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ---
 <br/><br/>

-Not only Machine Learning, but also Operations Research projects quite often start with data preparation step.
+Not only Machine Learning, but also Operations Research projects quite often start with the data preparation step.
-In this part we explore our bank account data, prepare it and deal with the transaction classification.
+In this part, we explore our bank account data, prepare it and deal with the transaction classification.
 {% include /plotly/sunbirst.html %}
-This sunbirst chart from plotly library is a sneek preview from visualization part of this post series.
-Our task for now is to prepare data, in order to allow such type of visualizations and data explorations through ploting libraries.
+This sunburst chart from plotly library is a sneak preview from the visualization part of this post series.
+Our task, for now, is to prepare data, in order to allow such type of visualizations and data explorations through plotting libraries.
 <!--more-->

 ## Transactions Data Preparation
-As it was mentioned before, I will use randomly generated data.
-There is already prepared data generator, drawing transactions from simple distribution:
+As was mentioned before, I will use randomly generated data.
+There is already a prepared data generator, drawing transactions from the simple distribution:
 ```python
 transactions = generate_transaction_data()
 ```
 Note: when I do it for myself, I use of course my real bank account data.
 Nothing can stop you from doing the same, but the data preparation step can vary then significantly.

-We can start with just getting a rough idea on what we are dealing with:
+We can start with just getting a rough idea of what we are dealing with:
 ```python
 transactions.head(5)
 ```